 People often accumulate multiple financial accounts, which can increase the burden of managing them.
 It also creates more opportunities for cybercrime.

 It’s difficult to figure out how well or how poorly your nest egg is performing if your retirement assets are spread across multiple accounts.
 Consolidating as many accounts as possible will make performance evaluation a simpler procedure.
+Consider a 401(k) rollover as an option to consolidate your funds.

 3. Make a Filing System